Real Estate Talk:

 Phase 2 – Adulthood – buy first home

-Phase 3 – Parenthood – buy larger second home
+Phase 3 – Parenthood – buy a larger second home

 Phase 4 – Kids have moved out, and parents sell the home to buy or rent something smaller